Rakuten TV: History

 In 2010, the service was launched in Spain under the name Wuaki.tv, and later expanded to Andorra.
 By 2013, it had entered the markets in Britain, as well as Italy, France, and Germany later that same year.

 In June 2012, e-commerce company Rakuten acquired the company, previously known as Wuaki.tv.
 In July 2017, Wuaki.tv changed its name to Rakuten TV.
 Rakuten took over the user base from TalkTalk TV Store (previously Blinkbox) including migration of user purchased titles, in June 2018.

 Rakuten Sports

 On 11 June 2019, Rakuten announced the launch of Rakuten Sports, a new live streaming and video on demand (VOD) sports entertainment platform to expand and deliver sports content to several countries around the world, after eleven countries across Europe.

-In November 2019, Rakuten Sports provides the subscription streaming coverage of Davis Cup for two seasons 2019 and 2020, also as the part of main sponsorship, starting from the 2019 finals.
+From November 2019, Rakuten Sports provided the subscription streaming coverage of Davis Cup for two seasons 2019 and 2020, also as the part of main sponsorship, starting from the 2019 finals.